arealseal/game/readme.md

 - Space to activate

 *You can change these in the main.py file under "# configure controls"* Select the corresponding lane and activate at the right time to hit a target and get points.
+Your score will

 ## How to Create a Level